vizzuhq/vizzu-lib/docs/content/tutorial/14-animoptions.md

 ```

 When the two settings are combined, Vizzu will use the general animation
-settings and spread the unique settings for specific groups proportionally.
+options and spread the unique settings for specific groups proportionally.
 This is why you can see the same animation as two steps before but happening
 much quicker since the duration of the whole animation is set to 1 second.